LogoLogo

 By leveraging SAML, let Nexthink users comfortably log in to both the Portal and the Finder (the service providers) through your existing corporate SSO solution (the identity provider).

 To call the integration APIs, create dedicated Nexthink local accounts instead.
-Make sure that you set a minimum complexity for the password of local accounts.
+Make sure that you of local accounts.

 The operations described in this article should only be performed by a Nexthink Engineer or a Nexthink Certified Partner.